jkrshw/jessek-blog/_posts/2022-05-23-when-you-dont-test-in-prod.md

+---
+layout: post
-Title: When you don't test in prod...
+title: When you don't test in prod...
-Date: 2022-05-23 10:20
+date: 2022-05-23 10:20
-Tags: prod, cern, test, grafana, metrics, performance
+tags: prod, cern, test, grafana, metrics, performance
-Slug: when-you-dont-test-in-prod
+slug: when-you-dont-test-in-prod
+---

 During some maintenance of a materialised view in Greybook we investigated whether it was really necessary or could be replaced with a view.